Fractionally integrated curve time series with cointegration: Statistical methods

 Based on the asymptotic results given in Proposition~\ref{prop4}, we know that, for example,

 have well-defined limiting distributions under $H_0$ while they diverge to infinity under $H_1$.
 Using these statistics, we may easily evaluate the plausibility of the null hypothesis.
-Moreover, as an alternative way to estimate $q_d$, we may sequentially examine~\eqref{eqhypo2} for $q = q_{\max},q_{\max}-1,\ldots,1$, where $q_{\max}$ is a reasonable upper bound.
-In practice, $q_{\max}$ may be chosen based on the estimated eigenvalues of $\hat{C}_{\bar{Z}}$ (see Remark \ref{remchoose}) or can be set to $\hat{q}_d+\epsilon$ using the modified eigenvalue ratio estimator of \cite{Li2020} and small finite integer $\epsilon$.
+Moreover, as an alternative way to estimate $q_{\dnn}$, we may sequentially examine~\eqref{eqhypo2} for $q = q_{\max},q_{\max}-1,\ldots,1$, where $q_{\max}$ is a reasonable upper bound.
+In practice, $q_{\max}$ may be chosen based on the estimated eigenvalues of $\hat{C}_{\bar{Z}}$ (see Remark~\ref{remchoose}) or can be set to $\hat{q}_{\dnn}+\epsilon$ using the modified eigenvalue ratio estimator of \cite{Li2020} and small finite integer $\epsilon$.
 This sequential procedure is consistent in the following sense:

-\begin{corollary} Suppose that the assumptions in Proposition~\ref{prop4} hold, and let $\bar{q}_{d}$ be the estimator obtained from this sequential procedure with fixed significance level $\eta>0$.
+\begin{corollary} Suppose that the assumptions in Proposition~\ref{prop4} hold, and let $\bar{q}_{\dnn}$ be the estimator obtained from this sequential procedure with fixed significance level $\eta>0$.
 Then,

-By letting $\eta \to 0$ as $T \to \infty$, we have $\mathbb{P}(\bar{q}_d=q_d) \to 1$ for all possible values of $q_d$. \end{corollary} Our proof of Proposition~\ref{prop4} also shows that the first $q_d$ eigenvectors computed from~\eqref{eqv} converge to a random orthonormal basis of $\mathcal H_N$.
-Therefore, we can also obtain the following: \begin{corollary} Suppose that the assumptions in Proposition~\ref{prop4} hold and let $\tilde{q}_d \pto q_d$ as $T\to \infty$.
+By letting $\eta \to 0$ as $T \to \infty$, we have $\mathbb{P}(\bar{q}_{\dnn}=q_{\dnn}) \to 1$ for all possible values of $q_{\dnn}$. \end{corollary} \commRV{ Even though the estimator of $q_{\dnn}$ in Corollary~\ref{cor1prop4} is constructed using sequential tests, it is important to note that the testing procedure guarantees correct size asymptotically.
+This property has been well-documented in previous works, such as \cite{Johansen1995}, \cite{Nielsen2010}, and \cite{Nielsen2019}, which studied similar procedures.} Our proof of Proposition~\ref{prop4} also shows that the first $q_{\dnn}$ eigenvectors computed from~\eqref{eqv} converge to a random orthonormal basis of $\mathcal H_N$.
+Therefore, we can also obtain the following: \begin{corollary} Suppose that the assumptions in Proposition~\ref{prop4} hold and \commRV{let $\tilde{q}_{\dnn}$ be any consistent estimator of $q_{\dnn}$}.
 Then,